sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 # Configure the filesystem

 Your partitions are listed in `/etc/fstab`.
 Gentoo provides a default file that is not valid and must be modified.

-Based on the partitions we made earlier, here is what it should look like:
+Based on the partitions you made earlier, here is what it should look like:

 ```
 /dev/sda2   /boot        ext2    defaults,noatime     0 2